Firebase vs AWS Amplify for App Development: 2026 Guide

 AWS Amplify is superior for enterprise compliance.
 It integrates natively with AWS GovCloud and regional silos (e.g. AWS Bahrain, Saudi regions), offering full HIPAA, FedRAMP, and PCI-DSS Level 1 compliance structures which are often restricted or harder to configure in Firebase.

 Need secure, scalable backends?
-Partner with a premium React Native development agency to build high-performance mobile architectures, or work with a leading Next.js development company to deploy enterprise cloud storefronts from the start.
+Partner with a React Native development agency to build high-performance mobile architectures, or work with a leading Next.js development company to deploy enterprise cloud storefronts from the start.

 فريق أنزافورج